4COLE/is218_midterm/README.md

    ```

 2. **Install dependencies**
-   The project requires Python 3.7+ and packages listed in `requirements.txt`.
+   The project requires Python 3.7+ (was built using 3.10) and packages listed in `requirements.txt`.
    ```bash
    pip install -r requirements.txt
    ```